NIT-Administrative-Systems/AS-CloudDocs/infrastructure/alb.md

 :::warning Customer-Facing Applications
 The shared account ALB is **not** intended for use by customer-facing web applications.

 Only one app may create a listener for port 443.
-Using non-standard ports for APIs is a good trade-off of cost:convenience, since most of our services are going to be proxied through the API service registry anyway.
+Using non-standard ports for APIs is a good trade-off of cost:convenience, since most of our services are going to be proxied through the API gateway provider anyway.

 You can provision your own ALB directly with terraform, or by using our [ALB terraform module](../iac/available-modules.md).
 :::